-Have you ever considered growing your own flowers at home on hanging flower basket?
-You probably have your favorite flower that you would love to have flourish in your own backyard.
+If you’re like me, you probably have a favorite flower that you would love to have flourishing in your own backyard.
 Perhaps you have a love for all flowers and want a wide variety of colors to permeate your lawn.
-I have found that the easiest way to start growing flowers is to use flower planters.
-Specifically, I like to use hanging flower baskets.
+I have found that the easiest way to start growing flowers is to use flower planters, especially hanging flower baskets.

 The cleanliness of these baskets makes them ideal for growing plants indoors.
 Many plants thrive well near a window in a hanging basket.
 For this reason, some indoor gardeners like to beautify and purify indoors as well using a variety of air freshening plants.

 Soil is an important factor to consider in hanging flower baskets.
 Flowers do best with a specific balance of nutrients.
 To make this simple you can purchase flower soil at your gardening store.

 Follow These Simple Steps…

 - Fill the pot about three-quarters of the way up, making sure to spread it evenly with your hands.
 (Do this with the pot on the ground, not while hanging)

 - Moisten the soil before distributing the seeds at the depth and spacing that the package recommends.

 - Hang your planter on your hook and keep them watered.
 As the seeds grow you may notice that they become overcrowded.